undergrad-partner-school

 Boarding

-The cost of room and board (on campus) per academic year at Pensacola State College was $10,226 in 2021.
+In 2021, the price of room and board at Pensacola State College was $17,556 per academic year.

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial support available to students.
+Financial help for students comes in different forms: grants, loans, scholarships, or work-study programs.
 If you want to find out more about need-based and non-need-based aid at Pensacola State College, here are some recent data you should take into consideration.

-According to the most recent data, 1,588 freshmen were awarded financial aid.
-The average amount of financial aid given to students was $1,976.15.
+The most recent records show that 1,588 freshmen received some sort of financial help.
+The average financial aid package awarded to students equaled $1,976.15.

 Need-based

-There were 797 students who attained need-based financial aid of any kind.
+797 students received some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Pensacola State College is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need ended up being 7,047.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $19,358,524, and state $3,243,399.
+The total number of students (including freshmen) who were determined to have financial need was 7,047.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $19,358,524, and state $3,243,399.

 $105